bcgov/platform-services-sysdig/scripts/readme.md

 The ansible scripts are used to bulk manage our Sysdig team resources, such as updating a Sysdig team scope for all app teams.

-To run it, make sure you obtain the Sysdig API token and set it up in the vars.yml file.
+To run it, make sure you config vars/vars-sample.yaml, obtain Sysdig API token and export it as env var.